tomaszkubacki/kafka_connect_demo/README.md

 # Kafka Connect Demo

-This repository contains set of ready recipies allowing to run and test various Kafka Connect scenarios, with step by step procedures using docker and command cline interface.
+This repository contains set of step by step recipies allowing to run and test various Kafka Connect scenarios, using docker and command line interface.

 ## Prerequisites